 Is it safe?

 I felt very safe during this experience.
+There is safety briefing before you start rafting to make sure everyone knows what to do in different situations.
 The rapids on Zambezi range from a 1 to 6 rating (6 being the highest and most dangerous); however commercial rafters only go on rapids rated 1 to 5 (you walk around the rapid that is rated a 6).
 There is always an experienced guide (or two) in the boat with you at all times, and one or two safety kayakers whose job it is to grab people who fall out and drift away from the boat.
 Everyone wears a (very tight) life vest and helmet at all times.
 Safety is a top priority, but let’s be honest, the danger is half the fun ;P

 What to bring?